timmybytes/banquet/README.md

 This data will populate throughout the site, and can be easily imported into new components/pages with `import {SITE_DATA} from ‘@components/Meta`.

+## Contributing

+Main Course hasn't been fully released yet, and is not currently looking for contributors.

 ## 📄 License

-Main Course is offered under an MIT license.
+Main Course is offered under an [MIT license](./LICENSE.md).